hpe-dev-incubator/hpe-dev-portal/content/blog/exploring-the-role-of-the-citizen-developer.md

 In essence, Citizen Developers are just non-IT employees who use technology to make work easier and more efficient using platforms designed to create programs using intuitive interfaces and a mouse click, as opposed to having to write lines and lines of code.
 Enabling Citizen Developers can save companies a lot of money by removing the constraint on IT for low-complexity innovation and helping everyone become more self-sufficient and efficient.

-At last week’s [SlashData’s DevRe[X] Summit](https://www.devrelxsummit.com/), I learned that the usage of low/no code has doubled in the last 2 years, with 57% of developers reporting the use of LNC tools.
+At last week’s [SlashData’s DevRe\[X] Summit](https://www.devrelxsummit.com/), I learned that the usage of low/no code has doubled in the last 2 years, with 57% of developers reporting the use of LCNC tools.

 ![Usage of low/no code](/img/usage-of-low-no-code-copy.jpg)